 The Group's semiconductor segment revenues are derived from the sales of semiconductor materials and components.
 Revenue recognition is also dependent on whether the specified sales terms in each individual contract are met.
-In consideration of the high volume of sales transactions generated from world-wide operations, it is more important to identify the timing of revenue recognition because it involves different transaction terms and the Group's triangular trade.
+In consideration of the high volume of sales transactions generated from world-wide operations, and because of different sales terms and trilateral trade within the group companies, it is more important to identify the timing of revenue recognition.
 Therefore, the cut-off of revenue is one of the key areas our audit focused on.